 | Readers may borrow all types of popular-interest books including bestseller, classic, mystery, westerns, romance, science fiction, history, biography, religious, children's books and foreign-language materials.
 Readers may also subscribe to more than seventy popular titles, such as Good Housekeeping, Consumer Reports, Ebony, Sports Illustrated, National Geographic, Newsweek, and Jack & Jill in Braille and recorded formats.

-Machines needed to play the cassettes, which are recorded at slower than conventional speeds to enable more recording per cassette or record, are loaned for as long as recorded materials are being borrowed and repairs/replacements are provided free of charge.
+Machines needed to play the USB flash cartridges, which are recorded at slower than conventional speeds to enable more recording per cartridge, are loaned for as long as recorded materials are being borrowed and repairs/replacements are provided free of charge.
 An amplifier is available for blind and physically handicapped readers who are also certified as hearing impaired.
 Other devices are provided to aid readers with mobility impairments in using playback machines.

-New digital players (USB flash cartridges) are also available for patrons.
-They are smaller, lighter, easier to use, and have a longer battery life than the cassette players.
+The digital players are smaller, lighter, easier to use, and have a longer battery life than the cassette players.
 Please call the Southwest Georgia Library for Accessible Services at 229.248.2680 or at 1.800.795.2680 for more information or to request a digital player.

 BARD (BRAILLE AND AUDIO READING DOWNLOAD)

 Access BARD by logging in here.
 Learn how to use BARD by viewing these instructions.
 Find a list of players that are compatible with BARD here.